-In previous technology (Enterprise Modular Array family), the term "virtual disks" was used to describe what is presented to the host.
+In previous technology (Enterprise Modular Array family), the term virtual disks was used to describe what is presented to the host.
 Those virtual disks were derived from logical slices of storage, using specific sets of physical disks designed by the administrator.

 With Enterprise Virtual Array, the disk pool used to derive virtual disks can be up to the entire set of physical disks available to the controllers.
-The storage administrator does not need to be concerned with which physical disks are used to create the virtual disks.
-However, the storage administrator does make decisions regarding disk groups, which are the number of physical disks used.
+You do not need to be concerned with which physical disks are used to create the virtual disks.
+However, you do make decisions regarding disk groups, which are the number of physical disks used.